-The subtractor normally returns jet - bge.rho(jet)jet.area_4vector().
-If jet.pt() < bge.rho(jet)jet.area_4vector().pt(), then the subtractor instead returns a jet with zero 4-momentum (so that (subtracted_jet==0) returns true).
+The subtractor normally returns jet - rhojet.area_4vector(), where rho may be estimated locally (see below, section 8.2).
+If jet.pt() < rhojet.area_4vector().pt(), then the subtractor instead returns a jet with zero 4-momentum (so that (subtracted_jet==0) returns true).
 In both cases, the returned jet retains the user and structural information of the original jet.